rutvora/helpers/python/plot/README.md

 `values->param`: (Required on Y-axis, Optional on X-axis, default (on X-axis)=index_of_entry_in_y) The parameter from the results file to use for the axis
 `values->index`: (Optional, default=None) Index of the array, if param is an array of arrays.
-Can optionally represent an index in multiple nested arrays by specifing an array of index.
+Can optionally represent an index in multiple nested arrays by specifying an array of index.
 For example: [[[1,2,3], [4,5,6]]] can be represented as [0,1] to get [4,5,6].
 `values->legend`: (Optional, default="") The legend of this param to place in the plot `values->position`: (Optional, default="left") The location of the Y-axis (left or right).